jwehr5/CS490Assignment3/README.md

   5. In your Racket IDE run the code.

 Additional Information:
-  * This file "CS490 Assignment 3 Description.docx" contains the description for the assignment.
+  * The file "CS490 Assignment 3 Description.docx" contains the description for the assignment.